Siege of Lure: Background

 The siege occurred during the Dutch War (1672–1678), at the culmination of the Second Conquest of Franche-Comté by Louis XIV, targeting the Franche-Comté, then under the control of Charles II, King of Spain and sovereign count of Burgundy.

 During the winter of 1673–1674, the threat of a new French invasion loomed over Franche-Comté, then under Spanish rule.
 With overwhelming numerical superiority, French forces captured key towns in the County of Burgundy, including Pesmes, Saint-Loup, Lons-le-Saunier, Vesoul, and Gray, during the winter and spring.
 After the decisive captures of Besançon and Salins in early summer, the Spanish realized that complete occupation of the region was inevitable.
 By July, only three Comtois towns remained unconquered: Luxeuil, Lure, and Faucogney.
 Luxeuil was abandoned by its garrison and fell without resistance on 1 July 1674.

 Lure was commanded by the Walloon cavalry officer, Colonel de Massiette, who had distinguished himself in several victorious raids and battles, notably alongside Lacuzon.
 He had previously defended Gray in February and led cavalry during the Siege of Besançon in April.
 After Besançon's fall, he retreated to Lure with his remaining cavalry.

 The French army, numbering 1,500 men, was led by the Champenois noble Louis III de Clermont d'Amboise, Marquis de Renel.
 When Lure's garrison and inhabitants learned of the approaching French, they resolved to resist, but the town's elites preferred surrender.

 Siege

 On 1 July, French troops arrived from Luxeuil and surrounded Lure.
 The Marquis de Renel demanded the defenders' immediate surrender, but Colonel de Massiette defiantly refused.
 However, the town's bourgeois, dissenting from their commander, secretly negotiated with the French, agreeing to open the town gates covertly at a prearranged signal.
 The French commander quickly surveyed the terrain and prepared his assault.
 By the afternoon, the gates were opened, and French forces entered the town unopposed.
-The defenders retreated to the Lure Abbey, which was fortified with walls and surrounded by a large marsh.